Krzysi3k/CSharp-testing/PingMetricsGrafana/README.md

-# app collects ping responses and send it to influxDB
+# app collects ping responses and sends it to influxDB
 - get list of machines(ip address + hostname) and db name from JSON file
 - collects time responses in miliseconds from machines
 - each ping request is running in separate thread